 This measure tracks the percent of customers who trust MoDOT to keep its commitments.
 Public trust is an important component in building support for transportation issues.

-Data is collected through a biannual, in odd-numbered years, telephone survey of approximately 3,500 randomly selected Missourians.
+Data is collected through a telephone survey of approximately 3,500 randomly selected Missourians.

 Percent of customers who trust MoDOT to keep its commitments to the public - 3c